nddeshmukh1610/py_gui/README.md

 ## Production Mode ##
 * run "npm run build" to bundle the project.
-* production files is located in "dist" folder.
+* production files are located in "dist" folder.